Magnetic Properties of the Second Mott Lobe in Pairing Hamiltonians: Phase Diagram and the Antiferromagnetic Ising Transition

 where $s_1$ is a non-universal constant and $c$ is the central charge.
-As shown in Fig.~\ref{Fig:Entropy} the results are in excellent agreement with an Ising transition with $c=1/2$.
+As shown in Fig.~\ref{Fig:Entropy}(a) the results are in excellent agreement with an Ising quantum phase transition with $c=1/2$.
+In particular, this continues to hold further out in the Mott phase where the strong coupling analysis no longer strictly applies.
+Further evidence for this may be seen from the entanglement entropy difference \cite{LK:Spreading,Ejima:ID}

+which exhibits a peak on transiting through the magnetic transition as shown in Fig.~\ref{Fig:Entropy}(b).
+At criticality $\Delta S=\frac{c}{3}\ln 2+\dots$ \cite{Holzey:Entropy,Korepin:Entropy,Calabrese:Entanglement,Legeza:Entropic} and the peak height is in good agreement with $c=1/2$.
 It is interesting to note that a naive spline fit to the currently available DMRG data for the Ising phase boundary shown in Fig.~\ref{Fig:PD} terminates within the MI.
 This tentatively suggests that a magnetic transition may exist even in the absence of the Feshbach term (\ref{HF}).
 Unfortunately, it is difficult to gain a quantitative handle on the character of this feature, which occurs for intermediate hopping strengths and vanishing Feshbach coupling, using our current implementation of DMRG.
-Moreover, this $\Gamma=0$ limit differs somewhat from the usual investigations of the two-component Bose--Hubbard model, since we keep the total density, $\rho_{\rm T}=\sum_i(n_{ia}+2n_{im})/L=2$ held fixed, with two atoms and one molecule per site.
+Moreover, this $\Gamma=0$ limit differs somewhat from other investigations of the two-component Bose--Hubbard model \cite{Kuklov:Counter,Hu:Counter}, since we keep the total density, $\rho_{\rm T}=\sum_i(n_{ia}+2n_{im})/L=2$ held fixed, with two atoms and one molecule per site.
 It would be instructive to explore this limit in future work.